 • have maintained the standard of competence required for your scope of practice

-• have held an APC within the 3 years immediately before your application
+• have held an APC within the three-years immediately before your application

-• have lawfully practised your profession within the 3 years immediately before the application
+• have lawfully practised your profession within the three-years immediately before the application

-• within the 3 years prior you have completed a minimum of 880 clinical hours with at least 360 of those involving patient contact
+• (within the three-years prior) have completed a minimum of 880 clinical hours with at least 360 of those involving patient contact

 • have complied with any conditions included on your scope of practice